Bremerton Waterfront Infrastructure Improvements Environmental Impact Statement

 Proposed Action

-The Navy's Proposed Action is to construct a new multi-mission dry dock at PSNS & IMF.
-The Navy is also proposing to upgrade Dry Dock 6 to meet current seismic standards, and to modify, demolish, and/or replace other piers, wharves, quay walls, buildings, cranes, and utilities to make space for the new multi-mission dry dock.
+The U.S. Navy’s Proposed Action is to construct a new multi-mission dry dock at PSNS & IMF.
+The proposed dry dock would be designed and built to serve multiple missions and therefore would be classified as a multi-mission dry dock.
 Click here to learn more.

-For more information, please visit other pages of this website or contact Ms. Christine Stevenson, Bremerton EIS Project Manager, at info@BremertonWaterfrontImprovementsEIS.com.
+For more information, please visit other pages of this website or contact the Bremerton EIS Project Manager at info@BremertonWaterfrontImprovementsEIS.com.

 a dry dockanother view of a dry dock